tendermint/tendermint/README.md

 and the state machine (application) forms the server.
 As blocks are committed in the blockchain, they are forwarded to the application.

-This repository provides two implementations of an ABCI client & server: TSP (Tendermint Socket Protocol) and via GRPC.
+This repository provides two implementations of an ABCI client & server: via socket and via GRPC.

-## TSP
+## Socket

 ABCI is best implemented as a streaming protocol.
-The TSP provides for asynchronous, ordered message passing over unix or tcp.
+The socket implementation provides for asynchronous, ordered message passing over unix or tcp.
 Messages are serialized using Protobuf3 and length-prefixed.
 Protobuf3 doesn't have an official length-prefix standard, so we use our own.
 The first byte represents the length of the big-endian encoded length.